Please Note: Information is updated regularly, so please check back.

 What is the Raffle?

-One of our volunteers collects and packages baskets of books and all types of goodies donated by authors, local merchants, and others.
+Our Raffle Chairman solicits and collects donations from authors, local merchants, and others, and packages the items together into 20 baskets.
 Donations in the past have included signed books, paintings, gift certificates, edible treats, even a vacation package!
 Critiques and character-namings are always good, too!
 The baskets are on display in the bookstore for examination throughout the conference.

 How do I donate items for the raffle?

 Thank you!
 Donating to the raffle is a great way to gain additional exposure.
 We welcome all types of donations – you are limited only by your imagination!
-If you have an item or items to donate, please contact Raffle Coodinator email@example.com for further information regarding where to send your item.
+If you have an item or items to donate, there is a box to check for that during your registration process, and our Raffle chairman will contact you – OR – you may contact her at firstname.lastname@example.org

 We’ll try to fit in donations received after that date, but there is no guarantee.